5.2 Constitutional Law Issues in the U.S. Criminal Justice System

 Historical Overview of the Creation of the U.S. Constitution

-There are several exceptional books that offer in-depth discussions of the details of the historical and political events leading to the creation of the U. S Constitution (see Further Reading).
-Section 5.2.1 offers a brief overview of the historical and political factors that influenced the creation, organization and adoption of the Constitution and eventually the Bill of Rights (Hall & Feldmeier, 2017):
+There are several exceptional books that offer in-depth discussions of the historical and political events leading to the creation of the U.S. Constitution (see Further Reading).
+This section offers a brief overview of the historical and political factors that influenced the creation, organization, and adoption of the Constitution and eventually the Bill of Rights (Hall & Feldmeier, 2017):

-- 1500s-early 1700s: European nations expanded exploration and settlement in New England and along the Atlantic Coast with permanent settlements being established by the British in Jamestown, Virginia in 1607 and Plymouth, Massachusetts in 1620.
-Governmental operations and the laws of the colonies generally adhered to the practices of the founding country, which in the case of Great Britain meant adherence to the strict rule of Parliament and the King.
+- 1500s–early 1700s: European nations expanded exploration and settlement in New England and along the Atlantic Coast with permanent settlements being established by the British in Jamestown, Virginia, in 1607 and Plymouth, Massachusetts, in 1620.
+Governmental operations and the laws of the colonies generally adhered to the practices of the founding country, which in the case of Great Britain meant adherence to the strict rule of the Parliament and the king.
 Over time, the 13 colonies slowly grew to resent many of the oppressive British legal practices, including those that related to crimes (arrest, search and seizure, and trial).
 These harsh British practices would later become the focus of attention during the formation and adoption of the Constitution and the Bill of Rights.

-- 1776: The 13 colonies issued their joint Declaration of Independence and with the American Revolutionary War quickly following.
+- 1776: The 13 colonies issued their joint Declaration of Independence with the American Revolutionary War quickly following.

-- 1781: The Articles of Confederation were adopted and the Congress of the Confederation was created, replacing the Continental Congress.
+- 1781: The Articles of Confederation were adopted, and the Congress of the Confederation was created, replacing the Continental Congress.
 There was still no meaningful centralized government or governing document.
 Each of the former colonies (now states) adopted the laws and practices they believed were appropriate.

 - 1781–1789: The Congress of the Confederation served as the central governing body over the states.
 It remained weak and ineffective as a federal governing body and lacked clear authority to enact or enforce federal legal standards over the states.
 These weaknesses ultimately demonstrated the need to develop the Constitution.